LeeEd1/MS3-project/README.md

 Above is the recipes page existing user will see which features a different nav bar and edit/delete if you own the recipe.

 ![Edit recipe](/static/images/readme-img/er-form.png)
-Above is the edit recipe form the recipe owner or admin will see, the fields are pre-filled with the data from the DB to ensure easy editing for the user as they may only want to make slight ammendments.
+Above is the edit recipe form the recipe owner or admin will see.
+The fields are pre-filled with the data from the DB to ensure easy editing for the user as only slight ammendments may be required.

 ![Delete Recipe](/static/images/readme-img/dr-modal.png)